 Summarization is not just a mechanical process; it's deeply rooted in cognitive science.
 When we summarize, we engage several cognitive processes, including:

 Research in cognitive psychology has shown that effective summarization improves memory and comprehension.
-By actively engaging with the text and condensing it into its main points, we create stronger neural connections that facilitate long-term retention.
+By actively engaging with the text and condensing it into its main points, we create stronger neural connections that make easier long-term retention.

 Common Pitfalls to Avoid When Summarizing